Auto-Placement

 # Auto-Routing

-The A*-based auto-routing engine automatically draws wires between connected pins, finding optimal paths around obstacles.
+The auto-routing engine automatically draws wires between connected pins, finding optimal paths around obstacles.

 - Orthogonal routing — All wire segments are horizontal or vertical (90-degree bends only)

-- Obstacle avoidance — Routes around components and their inflated boundaries
+- Obstacle avoidance — Routes around components, keeping a clear margin

 - Wire segment avoidance — Avoids crossing or overlapping existing wires

-- Bend minimization — Penalizes unnecessary bends for cleaner routes
+- Bend minimization — Avoids unnecessary bends for cleaner routes

 - Grid-aligned — All routes follow the grid for consistent spacing